How did we create the plan?

 Core Team Meetings

-Each month member of the BEN Core Team convened to provide regular updates, allow for the sharing of information, and to coordinate workflows.
+Each month members of the BEN Core Team convened to provide regular updates, allow for the sharing of information, and coordinate workflows.